Abdallah-Elghandour/-Dr.-X-Assignment/README.md

 - Embeddings are stored in a **FAISS** vector database for efficient similarity search.
 - **Retrieval-Augmented Generation (RAG)** is used to provide context-aware answers.

+## 3. Question & Answer

+- User queries are embedded using the same embedding model.
+- Similar documents are retrieved from the vector database.
+- Relevant documents are used to generate answers using the **Llama 3.1 8b**.

-## 3. Translation System
+## 4. Translation

 - Documents are translated as its original structure and format for (PDF and DOCX).
-- Translator is using facebook/nllb-200-distilled-600M model.
+- Translator is using `facebook/nllb-200-distilled-600M model`.
 - Supports high-quality translation for English and Arabic.

-## 4. Summarization Techniques
+## 5. Summarization

 - Documents are chunked to manage token limits.
 - Each chunk is summarized using the **Llama 3.1 8b** model.